 USD/CAD Technical Analysis

-As of this writing, the pair is being traded around 1.3302, A trendline resistance can be noted around 1.3303, the key horizontal resistance ahead of 1.3354, the 61.8% Fib level and then 1.3447, the trendline resistance as demonstrated in the given below chart.
+As of this writing, the currency pair is being traded around 1.3302, A trendline resistance can be noted around 1.3303, the key horizontal resistance ahead of 1.3354, the 61.8% Fib level and then 1.3447, the trendline resistance as demonstrated in the given below chart.

 On the downside, the support can be noted near 1.3224, the trendline support ahead 1.3144, the 23.6% Fib level support level and then 1.3126, the key horizontal support level as demonstrated in the given above chart.
 The technical bias shall remain bullish as long as 1.3224, the major horizontal support level remains intact.